ISpring Suite: iSpring Suite 8

 iSpring Suite 8 introduces several new features to the toolkit.

 In version 8, a conversation simulator was added, allowing users to create simulated dialogues.
 Also, iSpring Suite 8 has a screen recording tool, allowing users to capture the screen and insert the recording on a PowerPoint slide, an audio/video editor both for screen recordings and audio/video narrations, and a video lecture player to show PowerPoint slides and lecture video side by side.

 iSpring Suite 9

 Released in April 2018, the 9th version introduced 14 new interactions, a new built-in video editor with extended capabilities for screen recording, and major improvements of the quiz editor: the new drag and drop question, the new built-in equation editor, extended feedback options, and 7 new survey question templates.
 The other feature of iSpring Suite 9 is it can merge LMS projects easily.

 iSpring Suite 10

 Released in September 2020, the 10 version is also known as iSpring Suite Max.
 In this version, the iSpring Cloud has been replaced by iSpring Space (authors collaboration tool).
-It has been launched with more feature then before, they added the iSpring Page, it is a Micro-learning course authoring tool.
+It also added the iSpring Page, a Micro-learning course authoring tool.
 It is a kind of online authoring tool but with a limited quiz/question type.